Every year kids are left in hot cars—and as much as we think it could never happen, it does.

-If you've already got a car seat and aren't keen on apps (or if your child has caregivers who aren't) the Bee-Safe Child Auto Alarm is a low-cost car reminder system ($29.99 on Amazon) that alerts drivers to the possibility of children both in the back seat and behind the vehicle.
-If your kiddo rides with someone who does not use a smartphone, this innovative alarm is a good bet.
+If you've already got a carseat you like and aren't keen on apps (or if your child has caregivers who aren't) the Steelmate Baby Car Seat Reminder is a low-cost car reminder system ($38 on Amazon) that alerts drivers to the possibility of children in the back seat.
+If your kiddo rides with someone who does not use a smartphone, this innovative physical alarm is a safe bet.

-No matter what you choose, having back up while driving the kids around in the heat is a a cool invention.
+No matter which you choose, having backup while driving the kids around in the heat is a cool invention.
 And these innovative apps and products are likely just the beginning of a wave of designs dedicated to helping parents remember who is in the backseat.

 According to Arizona State University associate professor of psychology Gene Brewer, "memory failures are remarkably powerful, and they happen to everyone."
 He continues, "there is no difference between gender, class, personality, race or other traits.
 Functionally, there isn't much of a difference between forgetting your keys and forgetting your child in the car."

 Parents shouldn't feel guilty about being human, but if there are apps and products that can help reduce the risk, they're worth checking out.

 We independently select and share the products we love—and may receive a commission if you choose to buy.
 You've got this.

 [A version of this post was originally published July 6, 2018.
 It has been updated.]